-The Executive Committee of the Asian Studies Conference Japan (ASCJ) invites proposals for panels, roundtables, and individual papers to be presented at the Twenty-second Asian Studies Conference Japan.
-The conference will be held on June 29th and 30th at the Faculty of Liberal Arts, Saitama University.
+The Executive Committee of the Asian Studies Conference Japan (ASCJ) invites proposals for panels, roundtables, and individual papers to be presented at the Twenty-third Asian Studies Conference Japan.
+The conference will be held on July 4th and 5th at Sophia University in Tokyo.
 All presentations are to be delivered in English.

-Proposals may be submitted online beginning on September 15, 2018.
+Proposals may be submitted online beginning on September 15, 2019.
 The deadline for proposals is October 15.
+Please note that applicants may submit in total only one paper proposal for the conference.
 Results will be announced by late December.

 Panels are proposed by individual scholars around a common subject.
 A complete panel includes up to five participants, three or four paper presenters and one or more discussants.
 Panel proposals should include a 250-word (maximum) abstract from each participant as well as a 250-word (maximum) statement that explains the session as a whole.
 Only complete panels will be considered for acceptance.